Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Iteration Complexity Analysis

 { \IncMargin{2em} } \DecMargin{2em}

 { We first note that the value of $T^{-1}$ guarantees that $\gamma^{-1} \leq 1$.
-A second observation is about the stopping tests: we have two of them, in steps \ref{S.2} and \ref{S.4}.
-The test at \ref{S.2} is the same used in the previous subsection}.
-Here, to take into account the lack of the eMFCQ, we also resort to the additional test in \ref{S.4}.
-We discuss in detail the meaning of these stopping criteria after Theorem \ref{th:complbad}.
-The variable $T^\nu$ is introduced just for notational purposes, in order to make the statement of the algorithm and the proof of Theorem \ref{th:complbad} easier to follow.
+Also, the variable $T^\nu$ is introduced just for notational purposes, in order to make the statement of the algorithm and the proof of Theorem \ref{th:complbad} easier to follow.
 The tests we must perform to decide whether to reduce the stepsize are very simple and involve quantities that are readily available once the direction finding subproblem (P$_{x^\nu}$) has been solved.
 The following theorem provides the announced complexity result in this general case.
 For simplicity of presentation we assume $\delta \leq 1$.
-This is by no means necessary but avoids the necessity to complicate the statement by considering uninteresting cases; in any event, see also Remark \ref{rem:delta} for further discussion on this point.
+This is by no means necessary but avoids the necessity of complicating the statement by considering uninteresting cases.